erasmus-without-paper/ewp-specs-management/README.md

    [Rules for Submitting API Change Proposals](#change-proposals) section.

+### XML namespaces and branches

+ * All released specifications MUST be merged to a `stable-v<N>` branch, where *N* is the major version number of the specification (ideally, *N* will stay equal to `1` for the majority of all specifications).

+ * XML namespaces used throughout the project SHOULD "self-describe" themselves.
+Namespace values SHOULD be valid GitHub URLs, pointing to `stable-*` GitHub branches.
+Every XML document SHOULD conform to the specification described in the `stable-*` branch given in its XML namespace.

+ * Major changes in API versions SHOULD lead to a new `stable-*` (e.g.
+   `stable-v2`) branch being created.
+If there is any XML namespace associated with API, then this also means that a new XML namespace will be created (and newer versions of XML documents will be required to use this namespace).

 ### Changelogs (aka Release Notes)

 Once a document is [released][statuses], every subsequent release of such